jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

 I ran tests to show that

-* I can use assertRaisesRegex_ to catch :ref:`Exceptions<how to test if an Exception is raised>` with messages.
+* I can use assertRaisesRegex_ to catch :ref:`Exceptions<how to test that an Exception is raised>` with messages.
 * I can use :ref:`try..except...else<how to use try...except...else>` to make programs that can choose what to do when :ref:`Exceptions are raised<how to raise an Exception>`.

 ----